 The conference programme will have a range of keynotes, breakout discussion sessions, training workshops, lightning talks and poster sessions on the following non-exhaustive topics:

 Increasing the sustainability of scientific software and research through training

-Good teaching practices in research computing
+Good teaching practices, tools and resources for research computing education

 Please see the accommodation page for maps and suggestions on where to stay in Manchester.